lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 5/2 do_while loop.md

 ## Sentinel Value

-One way to run a loop continously without provided an explicit expression to be evaluated with pre determined value is to use a **sentinel value**.
+One way to run a loop continously without providing an explicit expression to be evaluated with pre determined values is to use a **sentinel value**.
 A sentinel value is a value that once provided breaks the loop.
 In the snippet below, a sentinel value is provided to the program by the user.
-If the value **0** is not entered, the `do / while` loop will continue run.
+If the value **0** is not entered, the `do / while` loop will continue to execute.

 Use the snippet below to experiment with the `do / while` loop.
 Change the `do / while` code block, change the sentinel value, and change the condition inside the `while` expression.